MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-client-app.md

     - If your computer runs Office 2010, restart your computer.

-    - For other versions of Office, restart all Office applications.
+    - For other versions of Office, restart all Office applications and all instances of File Explorer.

 > [!NOTE]
 > If you have Windows 7 SP1, the Azure Information Protection client requires a specific update [KB 2533623](https://support.microsoft.com/en-us/kb/2533623).
-If your PC needs this update but it not installed, you will see a message that it must be installed before you can use all features of the Azure Information Protection client.
+If your PC needs this update but it not installed, you will see a message when you try to use the client that this update must be installed before you can use all features of the Azure Information Protection client.

 ## Other instructions
 For how-to instructions, see the following sections from the Azure Information Protection user guide: